jlabhard/ADA_Project/README.md

 ## Research questions
 - Analysis of the provenance of the food and agriculture products consumed in Switzerland
 - Impact of the globalization on the local production from an economical perspective
-- How does the choice of the import sources impact the food carbon footprint of Switzerland ?
+- Analysis of the impact on the environment of the Swiss food consumption

 ## Dataset
 Here's a list of the datasets and databases we are going to use :